V. Muraleedharan

-Vellamvelly Muraleedharan (born 12 December 1958) is an Indian politician from Kerala who served as Minister of State for External Affairs and Parliamentary Affairs of India from 2019 to 2024.
-He was the eighth State President of Bharatiya Janata Party (BJP) in Kerala.
-He was also a Member of Parliament in the Rajya Sabha.
+Vellamvelly Muraleedharan (born 12 December 1958) is an Indian politician from Kerala, belonging to Bharatiya Janata Party.
+In 2026, he was elected to Kerala Legislative Assembly from Kazhakootam.
+He was a Member of Parliament in the Rajya Sabha, from 2018 to 2024.
 He was sworn in as a Union Minister on 30 May 2019.

+He served as Minister of State for External Affairs and Parliamentary Affairs of India from 2019 to 2024.
 On 12 June 2019, Muraleedharan was appointed Government Deputy Chief Whip in the Rajya Sabha.
+He was the eighth State President of Bharatiya Janata Party (BJP) in Kerala.

 Early life and politics

 Muraleedharan was born to Vannathanveetil Gopalan and Nampally Vellamvelly Devaki Amma on 12 December 1958 at Eranholi, Thalassery in Kannur District.
 Muraleedharan got his family name, Vellamvelly, through matrilineal succession.

 Muraleedharan was educated at Kodakkalam UP School, and thereafter at St Joseph's Higher Secondary School, Thalassery.
 He is a graduate in English literature from Government Brennen College, Thalassery.
 He was closely associated with Akhil Bharatiya Vidyarthi Parishad (ABVP) right from his school days.

 Muraleedharan began his political activities during the days of National Emergency that gripped India from June 1975 to March 1977.
 In 1978 as the Taluk President, he led ABVP in Thalassery.
 He became the Kannur District Secretary in 1979 and the State Joint Secretary of ABVP in 1980.

 Muraleedharan shifted his activities to the RSS at Kozhikode and became a full-time worker of ABVP.
 He quit his job later and was elected as the State Organizing Secretary of ABVP in 1983 at the age of 25.
 From 1987 to 1990, he also held the additional responsibility as All India Secretary of ABVP.
 During his 11 years tenure (1983–1994) as the State Organising Secretary, he worked closely with K.N.
 Govindacharya and Dattatraya Hosabale, who were then the successive South Zone Organising Secretaries of the ABVP.
 The ABVP team during 1983–1994 at the state and national level had leaders including Ananth Kumar (Karnataka), Sushil Modi (Bihar), Jagat Prakash Nadda (Himachal Pradesh), Muraleedhara Rao (Rajasthan), Harendra Kumar (Former All India General Secretary), Om Prakash Kohli (All India President), Professor Late Bal Apte, (All India President), Vinod Tawde and Chandrakant Patil (All India General Secretaries).

 Muraleedharan left for Mumbai when he was appointed All India General Secretary of ABVP for the term 1994–1996.

 Muraleedharan returned to Kerala in 1997 on a research project of Khadi and Village Industries Commission at Trivandrum.